realdecoy/rdvue/README.md

 ## Contributing

-RD VUE CLI is a part of the FP Frontend Practice area at RealDecoy, where contributions are welcomed, You can help us by fixing bugs, reporting bugs or improving documentation.
+The rdvue CLI is a part of the FP Frontend Practice area at RealDecoy, where contributions are welcomed, You can help us by fixing bugs, reporting bugs or improving documentation.

 Please read the [contributing guidelines](docs/CONTRIBUTING.md)